 I will say that I opted to leave my dog Meatball at home for this one because of the length, difficulty, and exposure of the trail.

-Should Ptarmigan Ridge Be a 100 Classic Hike of WA?
+Should Ptarmigan Ridge be a 100 Classic Hike of Washington?

 I am hiking all “100 Classic Hikes of Washington”.
 But the question is, Should Ptarmigan Ridge be a 100 Classic Hike of Washington?

 This hike has been on my list for years!
 The wait did not disappoint.
-The trail has spectacular views of the Mount Baker Wilderness throughout the entirety of the trail.
+The trail has spectacular views of the Mount Baker Wilderness throughout its entirety.

 While the accessibility of the trail is limited throughout the year because of snow, anyone who is okay with trekking through snow in the summer will love it!